 Charlotte Russe is a creamy dessert combination of eggs, whipping cream, and whiskey.
 Traditionally served at Christmas and holidays.

-Do you ever get a recipe in your head and you just can't stop thinking about it until you make it?
-Even if it's not the right time of year?
-Even if it's a family tradition for Christmas and it's the end of summer and hot as stink outside?
+Do you ever get a recipe in your head and you just can’t stop thinking about it until you make it?
+Even if it’s not the right time of year?
+Even if it’s a family tradition for Christmas and it’s nowhere near the right time of year?

 For some reason, I got Charlotte Russe on the brain a couple of weeks ago and couldn’t stop thinking about it.
 If you’re not familiar with Charlotte Russe, then please let me introduce you.

-This is an old, old tradition in our family.
+This is an old, old recipe that is a tradition in our family.
 My Mama has made it every Christmas since I can remember.
 But the recipe goes back even further to her grandmother.